-You might be wondering why I’m writing about an eye-glass store on my blog that’s supposed to be about following your heart and soul (HeSo).
-I hate shopping for glasses, but I stumbled upon a store that made me enjoy the experience so much I talked about it for days afterward as if it were a great vacation I had just returned from.
+You might be wondering why I’m writing about an eyeglass store on my blog that’s supposed to be about following your heart and soul (HeSo).
+I hate shopping for glasses, but I stumbled upon a store that made me enjoy the experience so much I talked about it for days afterward.

-After doing some more research I found out that this was definitely a HeSo inspired endeavor.
-The company was started by 4 friends who were tired of cool glasses costing so much.
+After doing some more research, I found out that this was definitely a HeSo inspired endeavor.
+The company was started by four friends who were tired of cool glasses costing so much.
 They opened up a store that would provide the designs that they liked for an affordable price, and they named it after two of their favorite Jack Kerouac characters.
 To add a cherry on top, they partnered with VisionSpring to provide glasses for people who cannot afford prescription glasses.
-For every pair you buy they donate a pair.
+For every pair you buy, they donate a pair.

-Shopping for eye glasses can be very stressful – you’re basically picking out a new feature for your face.
-I usually run into clerks who get pissy if I want to try on more than 3 pairs of glasses.
-A few weeks ago I decided I want an artsy looking pair of glasses so I popped into the local Cohen’s Optical.
+Shopping for eyeglasses can be very stressful – you’re basically picking out a new feature for your face.
+I usually run into clerks who get pissy if I want to try on more than three pairs of glasses.
+A few weeks ago I decided I want an artsy looking pair of glasses, so I popped into the local Cohen’s Optical.
 I tried on every pair (to the sales clerk’s dismay) and only ended up liking one pair.
 Even after getting a $100 discount the glasses with lenses were going to cost over $400!
 That’s when I remembered a local news show that was highlighting an eyeglass store with a social mission.
-For every pair you buy they donate a pair to children who cannot afford glasses.
+For every pair you buy, they donate a pair to children who cannot afford glasses.
 They have distributed over 150,000 pairs in developing countries.

 I was afraid of how much it would cost because the place felt like a very expensive, trendy Williamsburg boutique.
 When they told me my total was $85 I asked them ‘how much do the lenses cost?’
 She laughed and said that price included anti-reflective, polycarbonate lenses.
 I wanted to run out of the store before she realized that she undercharged me.
 Then I asked, ‘well how much does it cost to donate a pair?’
 She laughed again and told me that was also included in the price.
 I’ve never paid so little for glasses and actually enjoyed the experience.